bblais/bblais.github.io-src/content/articles/religion/Miracles again.md

 - [Chris Gunderson](https://www.youtube.com/watch?v=v0QtFCpFg9I) who was born with an incurable disorder called Chronic Pseudo Obstruction Syndrome, which was cured by prayer
 - [Bruce Van Natta](https://www.youtube.com/watch?v=8pqj2i9gb8U&t=1s) who had a truck fall on him, destroying much of his intestine, but shortly after prayer his intestine miraculously regrew.
 - [Study of the therapeutic effects of proximal intercessory prayer (STEPP) on auditory and visual impairments in rural Mozambique](https://pubmed.ncbi.nlm.nih.gov/20686441/)

+The institution that is referenced for the work is [Global Medical Research Institute (GMRI)](https://www.globalmri.org/) and the documentary about miracles referenced is [Send Proof](https://www.sendproof.com).

 ## Fishing for positive outcomes